gaborszakacs/twirp_rails/README.md

 ## Swagger generation

-Service generator `rails g twirp service` generates swagger file in `public/swagger` by default.
+Service generator `rails g twirp service --gen-swagger` generates swagger file in `public/swagger`.
 You can turn it off or customize path in configuration.

 ## Smart service detection